TrenchBroom/TrenchBroom/README.md

 - All help is appreciated!

 ## Changes
+### TrenchBroom 1.1.1
+- More natural snapping when resizing brushes
+- Remove limit on maximum mip texture dimensions
+- Don't fall back to software renderer on OS X

 ### TrenchBroom 1.1.0
 - Keyboard customization
 - Restrict to X or Y axis when moving objects